permissionlessweb/cw-infuser/README.md

 For each infusion, a new infused collection is created.
 These token-id's are incremented from 0, and kept track of the next token id in the infuser contract.

 #### Base-URI
 The base uri is the folder stored to ipfs containing a list of ipfs documents.
 The contract sets the uri for each new token being minted based on the count:
-`token_uri: Some(infusion.infused_collection.base_uri.clone() + &token_id.to_string()),`.

-This requireds the base uri to be provided with the format of `ipfs://abcd`, so
+This requireds the base uri to be provided with the format of `ipfs://abcd`

 ### State.json
-The deployed contracts state can be found [here](./state.json)
+The deployed contracts state can be found [here](./state.json).
+This file is generated from making use of cw-orchestrator scripts.

 ### Creation Fees
 A minimum creation fee may be set on the contract level, requiring a fee in order to create an new infusion.
 This fee goes to the admin of the contract.